-8. Like all tobacco consumers and those exposed to second-hand tobacco smoke, the FTH Stakeholders will suffer harm as they use tobacco products and are exposed to tobacco smoke in the post-petition period.
-Accordingly, the funding of any Proposed Plan will be directly linked to the harm that the FTH Stakeholders will suffer.

-9. The FTH Stakeholders are not voluntarily consumers.
-Regardless of the context in which an individual begins using tobacco products, most of those who do become addicted and cannot easily quit.
+- 10. Like all tobacco consumers and those exposed to second-hand tobacco smoke, the FTH Stakeholders will suffer harm as they use tobacco products and are exposed to tobacco smoke in the post-petition period.
+Accordingly, the funding of any Proposed Plan will be directly linked to the harm that the FTH Stakeholders will suffer. - 11.
+The FTH Stakeholders are not voluntarily consumers.
+Regardless of the context in which an individual begins using tobacco products, most of those who do become addicted cannot easily quit.
 Thus, despite the harm to their health, most, if not all, of the FTH Stakeholders will not be able to stop purchasing tobacco products without assistance.
-Accordingly, this Court must consider the fact that any Proposed Plan will not be funded by the future purchases of voluntary consumers who purchase a product that benefits them, but rather it will be funded because of the adverse impacts suffered by the FTH Stakeholders.

-10. At present, the interests of the FTH Stakeholders are not being represented in these CCAA Proceedings or at the Mediation despite the fact that any Proposed Plan will be funded in part through their addictions and harms they suffer, and they will carry the largest burdens to support any future Proposed Plan.
+Accordingly, this Court must consider the fact that any Proposed Plan will not be funded by the future purchases of voluntary consumers who purchase a product that benefits them, but rather it will be funded because of the adverse impacts suffered by the FTH Stakeholders. - 12.
+At present, the interests of the FTH Stakeholders are not being represented in these CCAA Proceedings or at the Mediation despite the fact that any Proposed Plan will be funded in part through their addictions and harms they suffer, and they will carry the largest burdens to support any future Proposed Plan. - 13.
+The FTH Stakeholders are financial stakeholders in these proceedings.
+They have a direct financial interest, as their future purchases will fund any agreed-upon settlement, and their future harm will, in the absence of appointment of representative counsel, not be independently considered and advocated for during these proceedings.

-11. Given the harm that will inevitably befall them, the interests of the FTH Stakeholders must be addressed and appropriately balanced before any Proposed Plan can be considered fair, just and legitimate by this Court or the public.

-12. Any Proposed Plan will (or should) have a fund established for the payment of certain amounts of a cy-pres nature (a "Fund").
+- 14. Given the harm that will inevitably befall them, the interests of the FTH Stakeholders must be addressed and appropriately balanced before any Proposed Plan can be considered fair, just and legitimate by this Court or the public. - 15.
+Any Proposed Plan will (or should) have a fund established for the payment of certain amounts of a cy-pres nature (a "Fund").
 How that Fund is established, governed, and used will be a critical component in ensuring that the rights and interests of the FTH Stakeholders are adequately addressed and balanced in any Proposed Plan that is approved by this Court.
 Any Fund must be more than mere window-dressing to assuage concerns of the public regarding the settlement.
 In short, any Fund must be adequate to meaningfully address the future harm that will be suffered by the FTH Stakeholders, including through, among other things, the funding of tobacco-use prevention and cessation programs and other similar programs that are directly linked to addressing and remediating the harms that will be suffered by the FTH Stakeholders.
-The Fund must be, and must appear to be, free from interference from the Tobacco Companies themselves or others, such their creditors, who stand to gain from the continuing or increased use of tobacco products by FTH Stakeholders.
+The Fund must be, and must appear to be, free from interference from the Tobacco Companies themselves or others, such as their creditors, who stand to gain from the continuing or increased use of tobacco products by FTH Stakeholders. - 16.
+The interests of the other participants in the Mediation conflict with those of the FTH Stakeholders with respect to any Fund the creditors of the Tobacco Companies seek to maximize payments to themselves, and the Tobacco Companies seek to minimize the payments they must make.
+As a result, the interests of the Tobacco

-13. The interests of the other participants in the Mediation conflict with those of the FTH Stakeholders with respect to any Fund - the creditors of the Tobacco Companies seek to maximize payments to them and the Tobacco Companies seek to minimize payments.
-As a result, the interests of the Tobacco Companies and their creditors are dependent upon there continuing to be an increasing number of FTH Stakeholders who are consuming tobacco products.
+Companies and their creditors are dependent upon there continuing to be an increasing number of FTH Stakeholders who are consuming tobacco products.